yun-vis/fhstp-bcc-mobile/pages/roomuse.md

     suspend fun findContentById(id: String): ContactEntity

     // SQL keywords are not case sensitive, keep it upper case to distinct from user-defined content
+    // A suspend function runs once and completes, while an observable (Flow/LiveData) query is continuous and never completes.
     @Query("SELECT * FROM contacts")
     fun getAllContacts(): Flow<List<ContactEntity>>